 Although this dish has spread throughout Japan, the name "Hitsumabushi" is actually a registered trademark of the "Atsuta Horaiken" (where the dish was born) restaurant in front of Atsuta Jingu Shrine in Nagoya City.
 The word "hitumabushi" originates from the finely chopped eel kabayaki scattered (mabusu) over rice in a wooden rice container (hitsu).

-Before Hitsumabushi was invented, Houraiken used to deliver unagi donburi in Setoyaki (a type of local ceramics), but it is said that the bowls would break after each delivery and the restaurant staff would be annoyed and look for the solution.
+Before Hitsumabushi was invented, Houraiken used to deliver unagi donburi in Setoyaki (a type of local ceramics), but it is said that the bowls would break after each delivery, and the restaurant staff would be annoyed and look for a solution.

 So, they started to deliver eel and rice for multiple people in a large hitsu (wooden container).
 It is because of this history that no ceramics are used to serve Hitsumabushi to this day.
 However, when rice for several people was put into one container, some people would leave some of it behind, so the owner back then came up with the idea of cutting the eel into small pieces and mixing it with the rice.
 This was essentially the birth of hitsumabushi.